 Colorado Springs, CO

-Ms. Scott is the Executive Director of Peak Vista Community Health Centers Foundation in Colorado Springs.
-In June 2011, she transitioned from serving ten years as President and CEO of Peak Vista Community Health Centers to her current role in the Foundation.
-Peak Vista is a private non-profit Federally Qualified Health Center that has been in existence since 1971 and serves over 65,000 patients with primary outpatient medical, dental and behavioral healthcare services.
-The Foundation was formed in 2005 as a separate 501(c)3 and is operated exclusively for charitable purposes to benefit Peak Vista’s twenty health centers throughout the Pikes Peak Region.
-Ms. Scott has extensive experience in community relationship building, strategic planning, community collaborations, adult leadership development, customer service and fundraising.
-She has extensive involvement with many organizations in the region, past or present, including the Colorado Springs Chamber of Commerce, Joint Initiatives for Youth and Families, the Colorado Community Health Network, the Provider Panel of Colorado’s 2008 Blue Ribbon Commission on Healthcare Reform and the National Association of Community Health Centers Board of Directors.
-She has is actively engaged on healthcare issues at the local, state and national level.
+Ms. Scott retired from Peak Vista Community Health Centers in December 2014 after almost 19 years during which time she served as its President and CEO and the Executive Director of the Peak Vista Foundation, an organization she co-founded.
+Peak Vista is a private non-profit Federally Qualified Health Center that has been in existence since 1971 and today provides primary medical, dental and behavioral health services to 1 in every 9 residents living in the Pikes Peak and East Central Plains Regions of Colorado.
+Passionate about a diverse range of issues affecting the state and her local region, she has extensive involvement with many organizations, past or present, including: Colorado Springs Chamber of Commerce Board; Joint Initiatives for Youth and Families Board; Colorado Community Health Network Board; Provider Panel of Colorado’s 2008 Blue Ribbon Commission on Healthcare Reform; National Association of Community Health Centers Board; Colorado Springs Leadership Institute Board; Innovations in Aging, Co-Founder & Board; LiveWell Colorado Springs Advisory Board; US Bank Community Board; and Colorado Springs Health Foundation Board.
+Ms. Scott lives in Colorado Springs with her husband, Randy.
+Two grown sons and six grandchildren live in California and Oklahoma.
 The direct correlation between education and better health outcomes was a key factor in her decision to accept her appointment to the Commission on Higher Education.
-Ms Scott lives in Colorado Springs.
 She was appointed by Gov. Ritter in June 2008 and will serve through June 2016 as a Republican resident of the 5th Congressional District.